igemsoftware2021/SJTU-Software/README.md

 ### How to use ?

 Original codes are uploaded here.
-We don't suggest you to run this directly, which will be complicated.

 Please visit our website: http://www.sjtufold.com